Personal Experience

 Photo author - Tony Shertila

-Now the whole island consists of one street with houses of XV-XVI centuries, turned into hotels and restaurants.
-The island is insanely touristy, and it is not surprising, because by the number of tourists Mont Saint-Michel is second only to the Eiffel Tower.
+Today, the entire island consists of a single street lined with 15th–16th century houses that have been transformed into hotels and restaurants.
+The island is overwhelmingly touristy, which is hardly surprising, as Mont-Saint-Michel ranks second only to the Eiffel Tower in visitor numbers.

-You can rest from the crowds of visitors only in the evening, when according to the tide schedule the isthmus of the causeway is covered with water.
-The exact tide schedule can be seen on the website of the Abbey's tourist center.
-But I will tell you a secret - completely Mont Saint-Michel becomes an island only for a few days a year, during the fall and spring tides, in summer it is impossible to see it.
+You can escape the crowds only in the evening, when according to the tide schedule the causeway is covered by water.
+The exact timetable of tides can be found on the abbey’s tourist center website.
+But here’s a secret: Mont-Saint-Michel becomes a true island only a few days a year, during the powerful spring and autumn tides; in summer, this phenomenon cannot be seen.

-From afar, the island looks like a fairy tale castle, and to me, that's its best view, because beyond that, emptiness awaits you, both literally and figuratively.
-Inside the abbey, there are hardly any historic buildings and artwork preserved, so the commercial chaos tries to make up for it with millions of magnets and postcards.
+From afar, the island looks like a fairytale castle, and in my view, this is its finest angle, because once you get closer, you are met with emptiness — both literally and figuratively.
+Inside the abbey, very few historical structures and works of art have been preserved, so commercial chaos attempts to make up for it with millions of magnets and postcards.

-While contemplating the view from the top of the spire I noticed groups of tourists walking along the sand from the previously flooded shore, I think the view is pretty impressive from there too.
-In general, I still advise everyone to see this eighth wonder of the world at least once, but remember that the best view of Mont Saint-Michel is from afar.
-And be careful that Chinese tourists don't throw you off the causeway :)
+While admiring the view from the height of the spire, I noticed groups of tourists walking across the sand from the previously flooded shore — I imagine the view from there must also be quite impressive.
+In any case, I still recommend that everyone see this eighth wonder of the world at least once, but remember: the best view of Mont-Saint-Michel is from a distance.
+And be careful not to be pushed off the causeway by Chinese tourists :)

 Хочешь путешествовать чаще?